Linear Model and Extensions: More on the interpretations of the coefficients

 Although the first one is more straightforward based on the definition of the average partial effect, the second one is more reasonable based on the natural definition of interaction based on the mixed derivative.
 Note that even if $\beta_{12} = 0$, the second definition of interaction does not necessarily equal 0 since

 This is due to the nonlinearity of the link function.
-The second definition quantifies interaction based on the probability itself while the parameters in the logistic model measure the odds ratio.
-This combination of model and parameter does not seem a natural choice.
+The second definition quantifies interaction based on the probability itself, whereas the parameter $\beta_{12}$ in the logistic model measures the interaction on the odds ratio scale.